erc-cassandra/cassandra_fs_pp/README.md

 - `ec_calibration` (required if processing EC chain measurements)
 - `firn_stations`
+    + `ppconfig` -> metadata TOML files are kept here, normally named `<site>.toml`.
     + `level-1` -> level-1 outputs are saved to here.
     + `level-2` -> level-2 outputs are saved to here.
 - Folders containing batches of field-collected data - "subdatasets".

-Site-specific metadata files do not need to be kept in the `data_root`, but this is usually sensible.
-Find the up-to-date metadata files in `firn_stations/ppconfig/`.
+Site-specific metadata files do not have to be kept in the `data_root` as their location can be specified manually at run-time.
+Nonetheless this is usually sensible.

 ## Metadata files

-Post-processing essentially uses metadata about each firn station to bring its measurements into the physical domain.
+Post-processing requires metadata about each firn station to bring its measurements into the physical domain.
 A complete and self-documenting example can be found in `test_data`.
 These files are in [TOML format v1.0.0](https://toml.io/en/v1.0.0.).

 Note that the schema of the metadata files is currently not enforced before the workflow